itadmin-msvice/docs.msvice.com/README.md

 # docs.msvice.com
-This is the msvice docs site - see all relevant changes
+This is the msvice docs site using the minima theme from git docs with jackyll

-This is meant for msvice.com

-Zhis is learning